 Most if not all Scoutmaster handbooks during this "first-class" period listed the "Ten Essentials of Scoutmastership."
 I have put it on a special page for those interested.

 This is not an official site of the Boy Scouts of America.
-The position badges and pins are scanned images of Ron Vinatieri's collection and the scanned images are copyright.
+The position badges and pins are scanned images of Ron Vinatieri's and Paul Myers' collections and the scanned images are copyright.
 You are welcome to print these pages for your reference.
 However, if you would like to use the images in any other manner, you must receive permission from Craig Murray.